 WHEREAS, the Beth Israel Congregation in Jackson, Mississippi, had arranged to get one of the repaired Torahs, and it was Mr. Metz's distinct honor in April 1993 to go with his younger son, Lawson, to London and bring back the Holocaust Torah; and

 WHEREAS, it is the policy of the House of Representatives to commend the great citizens of the State of Mississippi who have shown phenomenal courage in the face of adversity and who have overcome that adversity to become honorable citizens who have touched so many peoples' lives and made Mississippi a better place in which to live:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend Gilbert Metz as Mississippi's only Holocaust survivor and wish him continued success and happiness in all of his future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be transmitted to Mississippi's Congressional Delegation and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Gilbert Metz and to members of the Capitol Press Corps.